What is ALPHAS, who can it help & how can it benefit my business?

 Do I have to complete my workshops before being allowed to move onto grant funding and taking on a graduate?

-Yes, you will be expected to complete FOUR out of FIVE free workshops before being able to apply for grants and to continue your search for a graduate to work in your business.
+Yes, you will be expected to complete ALL workshops before being able to apply for capital or revenue grant.
+These webinars do not have to be completed if you are searching for a graduate to work in your business.

 What is State Aid?